• Skip to primary navigation

 One warm weather tip – making these homemade vegan protein bars and the topping with cocoa butter instead of coconut oil will make them more stable.

-• Sweeteners: Use vegetable glycerine as the liquid sweetener for a low-carb version.
-If you don't need low carb, use Sucanat or honey for more natural options.
-If you don't use glycerine, then 1 scoop stevia extract is a good choice or you could alternatively use xylitol or about 1/3 more erythritol.
+• Sweeteners: Use vegetable glycerine, xylitol, or erythritol (add in about 1/3 more) as the sweetener for a low-carb version.
+If you don’t need low-carb, use Sucanat or honey or even maple syrup for more natural options.
+1/32 teaspoon stevia extract is also a good choice.

 • More Protein: Substitute up to the total amount of the flax meal with the same amount of rice protein for an extra punch of protein.
 Nutribiotic makes a great brand from non-GMO brown rice.
 You could also use some of this great grass-fed gelatin to firm up the bars and give more protein.